dastan0017/cron_parser/README.md

 ```

 **Note:** This program was tested in PowerShell terminal and may not work as expected in other terminals like GitBash due to differences in process.argv[2] value.

+**Note:** If on the output we will see empty string '' it means that the argument is incorrect or this program do not handle such case